 If abbreviations are used they should conform to those approved in the appropriate abstract service.
-Chemical terms should be consistent with the system used in the index of the Chemical names are to be used, place them throughout the text.
+Chemical terms should be consistent with the system used in the index of the Chemical Abstracts.

 Use the binomial latin name of organisms in full when they are first mentioned, underlining them to indicate italics.
 Subsequently the generic name may be abbreviated, or, if preferred, the common name may be used, if it has been introduced with the full name originally.